Jrodrigo06/llm-health-recommender/README.md

 - Creating a response from non-authoritative sources.
 - Creating inaccurate responses due to terminology confusion, wherein different training sources use the same terminology to talk about different things.

+These are very dangerous issues for a health agent to have so opting for RAG/(Any other solution) to eliminate is necessary!

 ## Tech Stack